ironsheep/RPi-P2D2-Support/README.md

 Considerations for use:

+* The PL011 UART is also capable of our P2 deafult 2MBit 8N1 configuration (it too can go higher)
 * If we want to use this UART as UART0 then we need to flip the miniUART to handle the Bluetooth LE device and PL011 to be the primary connecting it to UART0 at our GPIO header.
 Alternatively, we can just disable the bluetooth to cause this to happen as well.

 ### Serial Boot-time Configuration